Skip to main content

 Technical Analysis

-CVE-2024-2419 is a vulnerability identified in Keycloak, an open-source identity and access management solution widely used for single sign-on and authentication services.
-The flaw lies in the redirect_uri validation logic, which is intended to restrict redirection to explicitly allowed hosts after authentication.
-Due to improper validation, attackers can bypass these restrictions and redirect users to untrusted, potentially malicious sites.
-This open redirect vulnerability can be exploited to steal access tokens by tricking users into following crafted URLs, thereby enabling attackers to impersonate legitimate users and gain unauthorized access to protected resources.
-The vulnerability affects Keycloak versions from the initial release up to 23.0.0 and is similar in nature to CVE-2023-6291, indicating a recurring issue in redirect URI validation.
-The CVSS 3.1 score of 7.1 reflects a high severity, with network attack vector, low attack complexity, no privileges required, but requiring user interaction.
-The scope is changed, meaning the vulnerability can affect components beyond the initially targeted system.
-While no active exploits have been reported, the potential for token theft and session hijacking makes this a critical concern for organizations relying on Keycloak for authentication.
-The vulnerability underscores the importance of robust input validation and strict enforcement of redirect URI policies in identity management systems.
+CVE-2024-2419 is a vulnerability in Keycloak, an open-source identity and access management solution widely used for single sign-on and authentication services.
+The flaw resides in the redirect_uri validation logic, which is intended to restrict redirection to explicitly allowed hosts after authentication.
+Due to improper validation, attackers can craft URLs that bypass these restrictions, causing users to be redirected to untrusted or malicious sites.
+This open redirect vulnerability can be exploited to steal access tokens by tricking users into following malicious links, enabling attackers to impersonate legitimate users and gain unauthorized access to protected resources.
+The vulnerability affects all Keycloak versions up to 23.0.0.
+The CVSS 3.1 score of 7.1 indicates a high-severity issue with a network attack vector, no privileges required, user interaction needed, and a scope change that affects confidentiality, integrity, and availability.
+Although no active exploits have been reported, the similarity to CVE-2023-6291, which had known exploitation, suggests a credible threat.
+The vulnerability's exploitation could lead to significant security breaches in environments relying on Keycloak for authentication, especially in cloud and enterprise settings.

 Potential Impact